LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumerators.md

 }
 ```

-An `Enumerator[E]` takes an `Iteratee[E, A]` which is any iteratee that consumes `Input[E]` and returns a `Promise[Iteratee[E,A]]` which eventually gives a new state of the iteratee.
+An `Enumerator[E]` takes an `Iteratee[E,A]` which is any iteratee that consumes `Input[E]` and returns a `Promise[Iteratee[E,A]]` which eventually gives the new state of the iteratee.

-We can go ahead and manually implement `Enumerator`s by consequently calling the iteratee's fold method, or use one of the provided `Enumerator` creation methods.
-For instance we can create an `Enumerator[String]` that pushs a list of strings into an iteratee, like the following:
+We can go ahead and manually implement `Enumerator` instances by consequently calling the iteratee’s fold method, or use one of the provided `Enumerator` creation methods.
+For instance we can create an `Enumerator[String]` that pushes a list of strings into an iteratee, like the following:

 ```scala
 val enumerateUsers: Enumerator[String] = {